Timofey Mikhailov

 Timofey Mikhailovich Mikhailov (Тимофе́й Михайлович Миха́йлов; c.
-1860 — 15 April 1881) was a member of the Russian revolutionary organization Narodnaya Volya.
-He was designated a bomb-thrower in the assassination of Tsar Alexander II of Russia, however he did not throw a bomb.
+1860 — 15 April 1881) was a Russian revolutionary and a member of Narodnaya Volya.
+He was designated a bomb-thrower in the assassination of Tsar Alexander II of Russia; however, he did not throw a bomb.

 Mikhailov, a discontented workman, claimed in his trial that he was motivated by a desire to improve the condition of the working classes.
 He was promptly condemned to death, and was hanged along with four other conspirators.

 Early life

 Mikhailov was born c.
-1860 in Smolensk.
+1860, in Smolensk.
 His parents Mikhail Nefedov and Natalia Savelyeva were Orthodox peasants.
 He had sisters Malanya and Matrena, and brothers Grigory and Stepan.

 In 1875 Mikhailov moved to Saint Petersburg to earn a living.
 He worked as a boiler maker.
 Having worked in multiple plants, he left his last job in 1880 due to low wages.
 At this time, Mikhailov became involved in revolutionary politics and joined the Workers' Section of Narodnaya Volya.
 Mikhailov then started living under the false name Sergei I. Lapin.

-Assassination of the Tsar
+Assassination of Alexander II

-Two weeks prior to the incident, Timofei Mikhailov volunteered to join the bomb-thrower unit to assassinate Tsar Alexander II, and was recruited by Andrei Zhelyabov.
+Two weeks prior to the incident, Timofey Mikhailov volunteered to join the bomb-thrower unit to assassinate Tsar Alexander II, and was recruited by Andrei Zhelyabov.
 The group had observed that on Sundays, after the inspection of marine corps at Michael Manege, the Tsar would drive back to the Winter Palace.
 His route would be either by the Sadovaya Street or the Catherine Canal.
 The group had purchased a shop in the Sadovaya ostensibly for the sale of cheese, and used that as a cover to place dynamites under the street.
 If, on the other hand, the Tsar passed by the Canal, it was decided that the bomb-throwers were to be relied upon for the assassination.